myscr476/X/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the GPL-3.0.
 See the [LICENSE](LICENSE) file for more details.

 ## Windows Support